MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Python/README.md

 Python is copyrighted.
 Like Perl, Python source code is now available under the GNU General Public License (GPL).

 Python is now maintained by a core development team at the institute, although Guido van Rossum still holds a vital role in directing its progress.

-Python Features
-Python's features include −

-Easy-to-learn − Python has few keywords, simple structure, and a clearly defined syntax.
-This allows the student to pick up the language quickly.

-Easy-to-read − Python code is more clearly defined and visible to the eyes.

-Easy-to-maintain − Python's source code is fairly easy-to-maintain.

 A broad standard library − Python's bulk of the library is very portable and cross-platform compatible on UNIX, Windows, and Macintosh.